Contents insurance explained Contents insurance problem solvers

 Should I buy contents insurance from a broker?

-We suggest you check out our Best Buys first, but if you are unsure of what type of policy is best for you then it could well be worthwhile using a broker.
+If you are unsure of what type of policy is best for you then it could well be worthwhile using a broker.

 Brokers will offer advice on the most suitable policy for you and help you might not identify all of the items that would be covered by contents insurance.
 This will ensure that you don't over or under estimate the value of your possessions.
 A broker will then be able to find the best policy for you, at a good price.